 3. The Cochrane Database assigns other icons to clarify the status of a review.
 Definitions for each icon type are listed below:

 CINAHL (Cumulative Index of Nursing and Allied Health Literature) provides access to a wide range of articles published in the nursing journals.
-CINAHL is found on the Alverno Library's Databases by Subject or Databases A-Z page.
+CINAHL is found on the Alverno Library's Databases by Subject (click on Health Care) or Databases A-Z page.
 You can use the database's Advanced Search feature to limit a search to evidence based resources.

 First, a word of caution.
 Adding Advanced Search limits to a database search lowers the number of articles you will retrieve.
 Be judicious when building limits into a search.
 Adding too many limits can result in very few or even zero articles.